Horizon blue: August 1914

 On 2 August 1914, the day of general mobilization, the Ministry of War adopted a unique blue cloth for the manufacture of sets of uniforms.
-On 8 August, the Logistics Chief Defait, director of logistics of the Ministry of War, renounces the adoption of tricolour cloth upon the advice of Mr. Balsan, cloth manufacturer at Châteauroux.
+On 8 August, the Logistics Chief Defait, director of logistics of the Ministry of War, renounced the adoption of tricolour cloth upon the advice of Mr. Balsan, cloth manufacturer at Châteauroux.
 Two factors prevented the adoption of tricolour cloth: the lack of alizarin, the synthetic madder dye manufactured in Germany, among others, by BASF, and the difficulty of putting into production tricolour cloth by the entirety of French cloth manufacturers for whom uniform production was difficult to organize in the middle of war.
 On 14 August 1914, the ministry demanded by telephone for the Balsan company to provide samples of new cloths in different tones of blue included between the regulation shades "blued steel grey" and "sky blue".
-Maurice Allain, director of production at the mill proposes in particular a cloth returning to the process of dyeing fibres of wool of the cloth "blued steel grey" intended for prewar overcoats.
+Maurice Allain, director of production at the mill proposed in particular a cloth returning to the process of dyeing fibres of wool of the cloth "blued steel grey" intended for prewar overcoats.
 In this manner the cloth manufacturers would not waste the wool fibres already dyed for that purpose and the know-how of the dyers would be maintained.
 On the morning of 16 August 1914, the administrative director of drapery at Châteauroux, Roger de La Selle brought to Paris samples for the war ministry.
-During the day, Logistics Chief Defait submitted the cloth samples to Adolphe Messimy in his office who personally selects the blued steel grey cloth brightened by light blue fibres and white fibres.
-The following day, 17 August 1914, this cloth is officially adopted for sets of uniforms for the French army.
+During the day, Logistics Chief Defait submitted the cloth samples to Adolphe Messimy in his office, who personally selected the blued steel grey cloth brightened by light blue fibres and white fibres.
+The following day, 17 August 1914, this cloth was officially adopted for sets of uniforms for the French army.

 Horizon blue cloth in 1914–1918

 The first deliveries of uniforms of this colour reached the troops at the end of September 1914.
 It took about a year before the whole French army is equipped with it.
 This period is called the clothing crisis.

-The cloth is composed of white wool (35%) and of wool tinted blue-indigo (15% dark blue wool, 50% light blue wool).
-This horizon blue was not totally appreciated by the Poilu, as the colour did not stand up well to light and inclement weather:
+The cloth was composed of white wool (35%) and of wool tinted blue-indigo (15% dark blue wool, 50% light blue wool).
+This horizon blue was not totally appreciated by the poilu, as the colour did not stand up well to light and inclement weather: